stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 All of the above rely on a set of utility functions and types provided by the submodules in folder `src/JS` and reexported by module `JS` itself.
-This includes interfaces for converting values from and to their FFI representation, subtyping and safe casts, nullable and undefined values, plus a set of integral types, which are represented by Javascript `Number`s in the backend, unlike the Idris2 integer primitives, which all are bound to `BigInt` (although this might change in the future).
+This includes interfaces for converting values from and to their FFI representation, utilities for subtyping and safe casts, nullable and undefined values, plus a set of integral types, which are represented by Javascript `Number`s in the backend, unlike the Idris2 integer primitives, which all are bound to `BigInt` (although this might change in the future).

-It is the goal of this tutorial, to explain how all these pieces fit together.
+It is the goal of this tutorial to explain how all these pieces fit together.

 ### A first example